Drum patterns. Drum programming. The fun part of electronic music production.

 Listen, Listen, and Listen

-You can’t draw a house if you don’t know what a house looks like, just as you can’t program good drums if you don’t know what good drums sound like.
+You can’t draw a house if you don’t know what a house looks like, just as you can’t program good drum patterns if you don’t know what good drums sound like.

 Nine times out of ten when producers come to me with a problem, I respond with “You need to listen to music.”